Girolamo Luxardo: History

 In 1913 a new distillery was built by Michelangelo Luxardo, who was of the third generation of Luxardos.
-The distillery was one of the largest in the Austro-Hungarian Empire (maybe the largest distillery in Europe at one time).
+The distillery was one of the largest in Austria-Hungary (maybe the largest distillery in Europe at one time).
 The building still stands today.

-Zadar was occupied by the Kingdom of Italy at the end of World War I. The distillery was almost completely destroyed by Allied bombings during the Second World War.
-In 1944, at the end of Nazi German occupation, the city was liberated by Yugoslav partisans and later integrated into Yugoslavia at the end of the war.
+Zara became part of the Kingdom of Italy at the end of World War I. The distillery was almost completely destroyed by Allied bombings during the Second World War.
+In 1944, at the end of Nazi German occupation, the city was captured by Yugoslav partisans and later integrated into Yugoslavia at the end of the war.
 Pietro Luxardo, Nicolò II and his wife were killed by Tito's forces (Foibe massacres).
-The business was temporarily refounded in Venice by Giorgio Luxardo, who allegedly fled with a sapling of marasca cherry tree and an original Maraschino recipe, before Giorgio moved to Torreglia, near Padova, in the Veneto region of Italy, where he built a new distillery and continued the family's and firm's activities.
+The business was temporarily refounded in Venice by Giorgio Luxardo, who allegedly fled with a sapling of marasca cherry tree and an original Maraschino recipe, before Giorgio moved to Torreglia, near Padua, in the Veneto region of Italy, where he built a new distillery and continued the family's and firm's activities.
 The sixth generation of the family is still active in the operations of the company, including: Piero Luxardo, Franco Luxardo, Guido Luxardo, Matteo Luxardo, Filippo Luxardo and Giorgio Luxardo.